yyiilluu/DeepCluster/docs/index.md

 ddlcli submit --dirty
 ```

 congratulations!
-Now you have successfully submit a training task with DDL.
+Now you have successfully submit a training job with DDL.

-## Check task progress and download artifact
+## Check job progress and download artifact
-You can check the progress of the training using job_uuid you got when submit the training task
+You can check the progress of the training using job_uuid you got when submit the training job
 ```
 ddlcli progress --job_uuid=<uuid>
 ```